What Is SEO Competitor Analysis?

 Step 5: Check Technical SEO and On-Page Optimisation

 Even the best content can underperform if a site’s technical SEO is lacking.
 Use tools like Google PageSpeed Insights, Screaming Frog, or Sitebulb to audit your competitors’ websites.
+Focus on:- Page speed and mobile responsiveness.

 - Core Web Vitals performance.